gwwang16/rl_rlbench/README.md

 ### Install
 RLBench is built around PyRep and CoppeliaSim.
 First head to the [Pyrep](https://github.com/stepjam/PyRep) github page and install them.

+After that, go to [RLBench](https://github.com/stepjam/RLBench) github repo and install it .

 ### Run

 To start  the training program

 ```
+$ pip3 install -r requirements.txt
 $ python train_gym.py
 ```